84 people are interested

 When applying, please be sure that you would be able to commit to the following:

-Weekly, 1.5-hour tutoring sessions during after-work hours with a high school student, February - May 2021
+- Weekly, 1.5-hour sessions during after-work hours with a high school student, Sept through

 We encourage first-generation college graduates, Mission and Excelsior residents, bilingual Spanish-English speakers, and people of color to apply.

-Please note that due to COVID-19, Math Tutors and students will meet virtually, with the possibility of in-person or hybrid activities once it is safe to do so.
+Please note that due to COVID-19, volunteers and students will meet virtually, with the possibility of in-person or hybrid activities once it is safe to do so.

 Please note: San Francisco School District requires that you pass a background check and a tuberculosis test before you can work with youth.